Async SourceAsyncTask

 def wait

 Retrieve the current result of the task.
 Will cause the caller to wait until result is available.
-If the result was an exception, raise that exception.
+If the task resulted in an unhandled error (derived from StandardError), this will be raised.
+If the task was stopped, this will return nil.

 Conceptually speaking, waiting on a task should return a result, and if it throws an exception, this is certainly an exceptional case that should represent a failure in your program, not an expected outcome.
 In other words, you should not design your programs to expect exceptions from #wait as a normal flow control, and prefer to catch known exceptions within the task itself and return a result that captures the intention of the failure, e.g. a TimeoutError might simply return nil or false to indicate that the operation did not generate a valid result (as a timeout was an expected outcome of the internal operation in this case).